k8s-labs/GitOpsValidation/gov.md

 - gov is deployed by Kustomize
 - gov should use K8s best practices for startup, healtchecks, shutdown, logging, etc
 - gov should use json structured logging for Information, Warning, Error, and Fatal
-- gov should include Prometheus metrics
-- gov should have a /healthz web endpoint for K8s to use
 - gov usually runs as a pod / deployment in the K8s cluster it is monitoring
 - when gov runs from the command line, it assumes kubectl is setup correctly and has the necessary permissions to run against the default cluster

+## API Endpoints
+- must include Prometheus metrics
+- must have a /healthz web endpoint for K8s to use
+  - return 200 "pass" on success
+  - return error code on failure
+- must include /validate
+  - runs a validation test immediately and returns the logs as the text results

 ## Parameters